Alden Thomas

-Alden primarily practices in the areas of employment and education law.
-She assists employees and employers with wage and hour disputes, harassment and discrimination claims, restrictive covenant disputes, and federal and state compliance issues.
-In her education practice, she assists students and educators with residency, tuition, disability accommodation, disciplinary matters, and tenure and promotion disputes.
+Alden chairs Jaburg Wilk's Employment and Education Law Departments.
+She assists employees and employers with wage and hour disputes, harassment and discrimination claims, restrictive covenant disputes, whistleblower claims, and federal and state compliance issues.
+In her education practice, she assists students and educators with residency, tuition, disability accommodation, discrimination and retaliation, disciplinary matters, and tenure and promotion disputes.
+Alden has substantial experience representing clients in state and federal court, private arbitration, mediation, and in administrative proceedings.
+Her wide array of experience affords her unique insight into how to best protect her clients’ interests.

 Professional Webpage: http://www.jaburgwilk.com/our-people/alden-a-thomas